Nigama-oss/Sign-language/README.md

 # Sign-language
 A Real time sign language detection app with Tensorflow and React.js

-### If you are facing any problems with setting up your enviroment, follow these steps
+Checkout the process of creating this project in [this blog post](https://nigamavykari.bloggi.co/sign-language-detection-with-tensorflow)

+### Steps to follow to fix environment errors.

 - Install the latest version of anaconda.

-- Then install Protoc 3.13 from here: https://github.com/protocolbuffers/protobuf/releases.
+- Then install Protoc 3.13 from [here](https://github.com/protocolbuffers/protobuf/releases).
 For windows, download the repository and then add it to your PATH file.

 - Then install python packages using the pip command: